epfl-ada/ada-2023-project-teamcajare2023/README.md

 ## Abstract

-Women face an array of stereotypes, from traditional domestic roles to uncertainties surrounding their capacity for leadership, physical strength, and the added pressure of conforming to beauty standards.
-The film industry, often seen as reflecting our societal norms, perpetuates these stereotypes.
-Our objective is to explore this phenomenon and pinpoint the areas where these biases are most outstanding.

-Moreover, we aim to enrich our analysis with a regional dimension.
-Stereotypes exist regarding major movie industries around the world: Hollywood often leans toward blockbuster entertainment, possibly emphasizing masculinity, whereas European productions are often perceived as more artistic, intellectual, and potentially more gender-equitable.
-Bollywood movies tend to have family-centric plots, influencing the roles designated to actresses.

-To decipher and validate or debunk these common perceptions, our analysis will begin by studying the evolving roles allocated to women in movies.
-Then, we will juxtapose these findings across different movie industries.
+Our aim is to examine to which extend the film industry, a mirror of societal norms, perpetuates stereotypes about women, from domestic roles to leadership doubts and beauty standards.
+We will also explore regional variations: American cinema's potential focus on masculinity in blockbusters, European films' artistic and intellectual nature with possibly greater gender equity, and Bollywood's family-centric themes affecting actresses' roles.
+Our analysis starts with the evolving roles of women in movies, then compares these across various movie industries.

 ## Research questions